MarinaModaMusicProd/MarinaApp/README.md

 ---

-Copyright © Marina.Moda ® 💖♥️ 2023-2024, All Rights Reserved.
+Copyright © Marina.Moda ® 💖♥️ 2023-2025, All Rights Reserved.
 Need help? 🤔 Email us! 👇 A Dmitry Sorokin production.
 All rights reserved.
-Powered by REChain. 🪐 Copyright © 2023-2024 REChain, Inc REChain ® is a registered trademark hr@adminmarina.ru p2p@adminmarina.ru pr@adminmarina.ru sorydima@adminmarina.ru support@adminmarina.ru sip@adminmarina.ru music@adminmarina.ru cfa@adminmarina.ru anti@adminmarina.ru mot_cfa@adminmarina.ru rechainstore@adminmarina.ru models@adminmarina.ru dex@adminmarina.ru email@adminmarina.ru musicdapp@adminmarina.ru pitomec@adminmarina.ru delus@adminmarina.ru gateway@adminmarina.ru husco@adminmarina.ru info@adminmarina.ru maring@adminmarina.ru modus@adminmarina.ru rechainnetworkhost@adminmarina.ru tanyacity@adminmarina.ru support@xn--90ao4a.tech 💌 *Please allow 1 to 5 business days for a response.* Our Stats! 👀 At the end of 2023, the number of downloads from the Open-Source Places, Apple AppStore, Google Play Market, and the REChain.Store ✨ exceeded 29 million downloads. 😈 👀
+Powered by REChain. 🪐 Copyright © 2023-2025 REChain, Inc REChain ® is a registered trademark support@rechain.network *Please allow 1 to 5 business days for a response.* Our Stats! 👀 At the end of 2023, the number of downloads from the Open-Source Places, Apple AppStore, Google Play Market, and the REChain.Store ✨ exceeded 29 million downloads. 😈 👀